Thanks for applying!

 All responses should be original works, created by you specifically for this program.
 Though you are welcome to excerpt your own work from past homework assignments or similar, please ensure you have crafted a response that specifically addresses one of the prompts below.

 Feel free to mix and match media types.
 For example, you could submit one written essay, one video, and one audio file.
-Regardless of what media type(s) you chose, all of your responses should be attached or linked within the same email that includes your main application and your letters of recommendation.

 - GPAs and college transcripts don’t paint a complete picture of a person.
 What else do we need to know about you?